Tutorial to build ODA-Component from Open-API Reference Implementation

 This tutorial shows the complete process to package, test and deploy an ODA-Component, using the nodejs reference implementation of the TMF637 Product Inventory Management API as the source code.
 You should be able to follow the process below using an existing software application as source.
 The process should work for simple applications - it is intended as a tutorial to get you started.
 For more complex applications you may have to decompose to multiple containers/micro-services and even multiple ODA-Components.

-Note: This tutorial has been updated for v1beta3 version of the ODA component speficiation and should be deployed unto an ODA Canvas environment that supports this version of the specification.
+Note: This tutorial has been updated for v1.0 version of the ODA component speficiation and should be deployed unto an ODA Canvas environment that supports this version of the specification.

 Step 1.
 Download Reference Implementation

 We are using one of the Reference implementations of the Open-APIs as a starting point.
-Go to the open-API Table at https://projects.tmforum.org/wiki/display/API/Open+API+Table and download one of the reference implmentation .zip files (we are using the Product Inventory Management API version 4, but you can choose any).
+Go to the open-API Directory at https://www.tmforum.org/oda/open-apis/directory and download one of the reference implmentation .zip files (we are using the Product Inventory Management API version 4 (### TBC if version 5 is used ###), but you can choose any).

 The reference implementation provides a Nodejs API server implementation that requires a MongoDb backend.
 It provides a nice swagger-ui on top of a Open-API implementation stub.
 The reference implementation is set-up to run in IBM Cloud (bluemix).
 To enable it to run locally or in a docker container, we edit the /api/swagger.yaml file to remove the host: field (it will default to looking in the current host), and change the schemes: from https to http.